Shavuot marks the day the Jewish people who had been slaves in Egypt received the Torah at Mount Sinai. It is one of the three pilgrimage festivals.

 The custom actually began in Salonika in the 1500s, when Rabbi Joseph Caro organized study sessions with his colleagues.

 In modern Jerusalem, thousands of people finish their study in the early hours of the morning and then converge on the Kotel, the remaining wall of the Second Temple.

 Eating dairy.
 This is a custom in most Jewish communities – but not all.
 There are several explanations.

 First, before the Israelites received the Torah, they were not obligated to have kosher meat.
 However, once they received the Torah this was required.
 The process of preparing kosher meat was new to them and required time.
 The only food immediately available after receiving the Torah was dairy.
 Jews today recall this by eating dairy on Shavuot.

 Jews from different traditions have special foods for the holiday.
 These include cheesecake, blintzes, burekas, sambusak, cheese-filled pancakes and a seven layer cake called “seven heavens.”
 Virtually every Jewish community has traditional Shavuot foods.
-The exception is Yemenite Jews who do not generally eat diary on Shavuot.
+The exception is Yemenite Jews, who do not generally eat dairy on Shavuot.

 In modern Israel, Shavuot is observed for one day, beginning in the evening and ending the following evening.
 Outside of Israel the holiday begins the same time but lasts for two days.